 When graduate students are placed in positions of responsibility for others, such as assisting in laboratory classes, special responsibilities fall upon them in terms of OH&S. Saint Mary's University complies with the Occupational Health and Safety Act and accompanying Regulations of the Province of Nova Scotia.
-Of particular importance is Bill C-45, an act of the Canadian Parliament that amended the Canadian Criminal Code in regard to responsibilities and consequences of persons in positions of responsibility of others on OH&S issues (see http://www.ccohs.ca/oshanswers/legisl/billc45.html).
+Of particular importance is Bill C-45, an act of the Canadian Parliament that amended the Canadian Criminal Code in regard to responsibilities and consequences of persons in positions of responsibility of others on OH&S issues (see Westray Bill (Bill C-45) - Overview: OSH Answers (ccohs.ca).